The Incredible Hulk (2008 video game): Plot

 Dr. Bruce Banner is a scientist who became a fugitive after gamma radiation exposure afflicted him with a condition that causes him to transform into a savage beast known as the Hulk whenever he is angry or stressed.
 In Brazil, Banner evades the forces of Emil Blonsky – a soldier serving under General Thunderbolt Ross – and arrives in Manhattan as the Hulk.
-He saves the life of Rick Jones, a teenager who had been captured by soldiers working for an organization called the Enclave.
-Its four leaders, each with their own private army, use Manhattan as a giant test site.
+He saves the life of Rick Jones, a teenager who had been captured by soldiers working for an organization led by scientists called the Enclave.
+Its four leaders, each with their private army, use Manhattan as a giant test site.
 Subsequently, the Hulk further protects Rick, and the two become friends.
 Banner soon starts working with Dr. Samuel Sterns, who had been his contact in Brazil.
-Banner goes to talk to Simon Utrecht, a ruthless businessman whose research is similar to his own and is planning to test radiation on himself and three other participants.
-The Hulk battles an army sent to capture him, but is then confronted by a team of villains named the U-Foes, led by a mutated Utrecht.
-The Hulk manages to beat them, though the U-Foes vow revenge.
-Under Sterns' direction, the Hulk retrieves special nanites for use in his research.

-Major Glenn Talbot dispatches the Army to take down Hulk with total disregard for civilian casualties.
-Hulk fends off an army attack led by Talbot, and Rick destroys their computer targeting systems while the Hulk defeats Blonsky again.
-The Hulk then thwarts the Enclave's plan to siphon energy from the city as well as their chemical weapon attack.
-Talbot goes into hiding after the Hulk attacks a military base, during which Talbot's forces fire on the press as well as the Hulk.
-The Hulk rescues Rick when he is captured by Talbot, and Rick tells Banner that he needs data for a countermeasure against the Enclave's massive mind-control device.
-Working together, the Hulk and Rick manage to destroy the device.
-Enraged, the Enclave unleashes the robotic monster Bi-Beast, which is destroyed in a battle with the Hulk.
-The Hulk subsequently destroys the Enclave's earthquake generators, laser turrets, and control dish for an orbital laser cannon.
-Sterns then informs Banner that a Gamma Charger can be built to cure him, and the Hulk successfully acquires the items needed to assemble it.
+Under Sterns' direction, the Hulk retrieves special nanites for his research.